IlpoJokinen/siiliwall_back/README.md

 `git  branch –d branch`

-## Jos haluat lisätä tiedoston repositoryyn.

-`1. mene projekti kansioon`

-`2. git add . lisää kaiken älä käytä tätä.`
-`2. git add tiedoston nimi lisää yksittäisen tiedoston.`
+## Add new file/files to github repository.
+`Step 1.
+Go to project folder`

+`Step 2.
+Write git add . to add all files to repository don't use this all the time.` `Step 2.
+Write git add file name to add sigle file to github repository.`

-`3. git commit -m "tähän kirjoitetaan viesti"`
+`Step 3.
+Write git commit -m "message goes here.`

+`Step 4.
+Write git push origin master to push changes to master branch replace master with other branch name when you push to github.`

+`Step 5.
+Write git checkout branch name to change current working branch.`

+## Delete commit using commit id you can find commit id from github commits id contains 8 charecters, digits.

-`4. git push origin master älä käytä masteria`
+`Write git push origin +id^: master`

-`5. git checkout branchin nimi > vaihtaa branchin`

-## Commitin poistaminen idn avulla id näkyy githubissa commit valikossa.

-`git push origin +dd61ab32^: master --> poistaa commitin idn perusteella`

-## hyödyllisiä komentoja
+## Usefull commands.

-`$git branch -a näyttää kaikki branchit`

-`$git status näyttää tiedostot joissa on tapahtunut muutoksia`

-## Jos haluat mergaa branchin masteriin mene ensiksi master branchiin komennolla

-`1. git checkout master`
+`Write git branch -a to display all branches`

+`Write git status to display files containing changes.`

+## In case you want to merge branch to master.

+`Step 1.
+Write git checkout master in order to go master branch`

-`2. git merge branchin nimi`
+`Step 2.
+Write git merge branch name`

-`3. mene kirjoitus tilaan painamalla i näppäintä`

-`4. kirjoita ylös viesti viesti, joka näkyy keltaisella värillä`

-`5. mene pois kirjoitus tilasta painamalla esc näppäintä`

-`6. viimeistele kirjoittamalla :wq ja painamalla enter`
+`Step 3.
+Enter writing mode by pressing i on your keyboard.`

+`Step 4.
+Write message message is displayed in yellow color.`

+`Step 5.
+Exit writing mode by pressing esc key on your keyboard.`

+`Step 6.
+Finish merging process by writing :wq and pressing enter on your keyboard.`

   ## Tool versions and links